City legislators outline their own agenda to tackle gun violence, promote jobs

 At 140 murders as of Tuesday in Philadelphia, the homicide rate is 35% higher than the same time last year.
 The city had 499 murders last year and logged the highest year-over-year increase in murders since at least 1960.

-Shooting victims numbered 546 as of Sunday, up 34.8% compared to the same time last year, according to the Philadelphia Shooting Victims Dashboard.
+Shooting victims numbered 546 as of Sunday, up 34.8% compared with the same time last year, according to the Philadelphia Shooting Victims Dashboard.

 African-American Philadelphians account for the overwhelming majority of homicide and shooting victims.